Best Dog Water Bottles of 2026

 The author hiking the Tahoe Rim Trail with her two dogs.

 I am an avid outdoorswoman spending time daily outside either hiking, running, backpacking, or skiing/snowboarding.
-I fell in love with the outdoors during my time as an undergrad at UCLA working at Unicamp in the summers and going on guided outdoor adventure trips during the school year where I had some of my first experiences backpacking.
+I fell in love with the outdoors during my time as an undergrad at UCLA, working at Unicamp in the summers and going on guided outdoor adventure trips during the school year, where I had some of my first experiences backpacking.
 Those experiences got me hooked on spending time outdoors and in the mountains.
-I worked as a professional lifeguard and professional ski patrol for many years, and safety outdoors has always been a priority for me.
+I worked as a professional lifeguard and ski patroller for many years, and outdoor safety has always been a priority for me.

-I have been a dog mom for the last 20 years starting with Roxie, and now with Ace, Sunny and Stella.
+I have been a dog mom for the last 20 years, starting with Roxie, and now with Ace, Sunny, and Stella.
 I originally got a dog so that I would always have a hiking buddy.
-I have hiked and backpacked thousands of miles with my dogs and camped many nights with them under the stars.
+I have hiked and backpacked thousands of miles with my dogs and camped many nights under the stars with them.
 As a gear nerd, I love testing gear to see what really takes a piece of gear from good to great.
-I currently work part time as a professional dog sitter and dog walker, and spend time with other people's dogs who were included in testing the bottles for this story.
-Ace and I worked together on a K-9 search and rescue team.
+I currently work part-time as a professional dog sitter and dog walker, and spend time with other people's dogs who were included in testing the bottles for this story.
+Ace and I worked together on a K-9 search-and-rescue team.
 He is now retired.
-We spent hundreds of hours in a professional working dog environment training with SAR in the mountains in snow and summer conditions.
+We spent hundreds of hours in a professional working-dog environment, training with SAR in the mountains under snow and summer conditions.

 You can read all of Sara’s stories on her author page.